 Sections 7 and 24 require an associate physician or associate osteopathic physician to enter into a collaborative practice agreement with his or her supervising physician or supervising osteopathic physician.
-Sections 7 and 24 require a supervising physician or supervising osteopathic physician to be on the same premises and available to assist an associate physician or associate osteopathic physician who is practicing in a medically underserved urban area for the first 30 days of supervision.
-Sections 7 and 24 require a supervising physician or supervising osteopathic physician, or a designee thereof, to be on the same premises and available to assist an associate physician or associate osteopathic physician, as applicable, who is practicing in a medically underserved rural area at all times.
-Sections 7 and 24 also require the employer of an associate physician or associate osteopathic physician to credential and bill for services rendered by an associate physician or associate osteopathic physician in the same manner as a physician assistant.
+Sections 7 and 24 require a supervising physician or supervising osteopathic physician to be on the same premises and available to assist an associate physician or associate osteopathic physician for the first 30 days of supervision.
 Sections 8 and 25 of this bill require a supervising physician and associate physician or supervising osteopathic physician and associate osteopathic physician to take certain measures to notify the public of their respective statuses and their relationship.
 Sections 9 and 26 of this bill prescribe the required qualifications of a supervising physician or supervising osteopathic physician.
 Sections 9 and 26 also: (1) provide that a supervising physician or supervising osteopathic physician is responsible for the practice of medicine or osteopathic medicine by the associate physician or associate osteopathic physician that he or she is supervising; and (2) require a supervising physician or supervising osteopathic physician to maintain liability insurance that covers malpractice by an associate physician or associate osteopathic physician.
 Sections 9 and 26 prohibit a supervising physician or supervising osteopathic physician from entering into a collaborative practice agreement with more than three associate physicians or associate osteopathic physicians.
 Sections 9 and 26 additionally prohibit the Board of Medical Examiners and the State Board of Osteopathic Medicine from disciplining a supervising physician or supervising osteopathic physician for legal activity of an associate physician or associate osteopathic physician that is within the scope of the relevant collaborative practice agreement.
 Sections 10 and 27 of this bill prescribe the required provisions of a collaborative practice agreement.
-Sections 18 and 34 of this bill require a physician or osteopathic physician to biennially submit to the Board of names of each associate physician or associate osteopathic physician supervised by the physician or osteopathic physician.
+Sections 18 and 34 of this bill require a physician or osteopathic physician to biennially submit to the Board of Medical Examiners or the State Board of Osteopathic Medicine, as applicable, a list of the names of each associate physician or associate osteopathic physician supervised by the physician or osteopathic physician.